AlexCC93/readthedocs_test/docs/source/Writting publisher and subscriber nodes. C++.rst

 `Open a new terminal`_ and execute the ``talker`` node:

-.. _open a new terminal: https://alex-readthedocs-test.readthedocs.io/en/latest/Installation.html#opening-a-new-terminal

 .. code-block:: console

    ros2 run cpp_pubsub talker

 After this, return to the terminal where the ``listener`` node was executed.
-It should be displayed the messages being sent to the topic of name "topic".
+It should be displayed the messages being sent to the topic of name ``topic``.

 .. image:: images/listenerNodeResults.png
    :alt: Results from the listener node.

 Finally, `open a new terminal`_ and execute:

-.. _open a new terminal: https://alex-readthedocs-test.readthedocs.io/en/latest/Installation.html#opening-a-new-terminal

 .. code-block:: console